Truck Accident Lawyer Embraced And Celebrated By Gwinnett’s Local Community

 Semi-trucks are the largest vehicles that you will encounter while driving in the state of Georgia.
 Because of their size and weight, they can cause a significant amount of damage if they crash into other vehicles on the road.

-Passengers inside the other vehicles will likely suffer serious injuries from the impact of the collision, including traumatic brain injuries, spinal cord damage, fractured bones, and internal injuries.
-Luckily, these victims may be able to take legal action against the parties that have caused them harm.
+Passengers inside the other vehicles will likely suffer serious injuries from the impact of the collision in a truck accident, including traumatic brain injuries, spinal cord damage, fractured bones, and internal injuries.
+Luckily, these victims may be able to take legal action against the parties that have caused the truck accident and them harm.

 Multiple Parties Can be Liable for Truck Crashes

 When it comes to a truck accident, several parties can be responsible.
-Most commonly, it is the actions of the truck driver that lead to an accident.
-While the truck driver can get hurt, no one will absorb the impact more than the car driver.
+Most commonly, it is the actions of the heavy vehicle driver that lead to an accident.
+While the semi-truck driver can get hurt, no one will absorb the impact more than the car driver.
 The driver of the smaller vehicle and their passengers can suffer serious injuries and even instant death.

 You might be able to file a truck accident claim if a truck driver’s negligence caused your accident.
 Speak with a Lawrenceville truck accident lawyer about your potential claim.